d12frosted/elpa-mirror/gnu/logos-readme.txt

   `olivetti' package is installed (`logos-olivetti'), and hide the `fringe' face (`logos-hide-fringe').
 All these variables are buffer-local.

+  Furthermore, the `logos-focus-mode' establishes a bespoke keymap, which can be used to, for example, bind the arrow keys to page motions.
+The keymap is `logos-focus-mode-map' and is empty by default (we do not define any keys and trust the user to pick their own).

   Logos is the familiar word derived from Greek (watch my presentation on philosophy about Cosmos, Logos, and the living universe: